 No one will understand why the fruitful life of this man should end so suddenly.
 But all do rejoice that others have picked up the torch that fell from his hand and will carry it for many years to come.
 This volume tells briefly the story of Paul McGrady's life and gives something of his message.
 It will be a means of continuing his influence.

 My personal relationship to him was much deeper than a mutual interest in horses.
 We shared many things on a deep spiritual level and our hearts were bound together by strong cords of Christian love.
-My earnest prayer is that the work for which he gave his life will be carried on at what is now Southern Nazarene University and in the lives of many serving elsewhere.
+My earnest prayer is that the work to which he gave his life will be carried on at what is now Southern Nazarene University and in the lives of many serving elsewhere.
 May all be inspired through the ministry of the same Spirit that lived in him and motivated his labors.

 — G. B. Williamson

-I first met Paul McGrady in the Nazarene parsonage in Guthrie, Okla.
+I first met Paul McGrady in the Nazarene parsonage in Guthrie, OK.
 He had come from Bethany to conduct a weekend evangelistic meeting.
 That weekend he talked a lot about soul winning and personal evangelism.
 Later in the year my father, who was the pastor, had one of the McGrady calling teams for two weekends.
 The following year, as a college freshman, I went out with one of those calling teams ... an experience had by most of the ministerial students at least once during their four years' work.

 For three years I sat in Paul McGrady's classes.
 Eight of the credit hours on my college transcript were taught by that enthusiastic, whirlwind instructor in "Introduction to Preaching," "Introduction to Religious Education," and "Mass Evangelism."
 However, he did far more for me than teaching me mere textbook content.
 There was something contagious about his spirit.
 When Paul McGrady spoke, you sat on the edge of your seat, tingling with excitement.